-- 1. All expenses must be annotated.
+- A. General Information - All expenses must be annotated.
 A person must substantiate an expenditure for travel by adequate records or by sufficient evidence corroborating his/her own statement as to: (a) amount, (b) time and place, (c) business purpose, and (d) business relationship to taxpayers (IRS Code Section 954A) Also, an arrangement is not a reimbursement or an express expense allowance arrangement if it (a) does not require the employee to substantiate the covered expenses to the employer or (b) allows an employee to retain amounts in excess of substantiated covered expenses (IRS Code Section 941A). - 2.
-Use of credit cards will be accepted as evidence of payment if supported by a detailed receipt, appropriately annotated to support cash payments. - 3.
-Actual travel expenses of persons, other than County employees, who are called upon to contribute time and services as consultants, advisers or volunteers, must be authorized by the appropriate department head.
+Use of credit cards or County issued purchasing cards will be accepted if supported by an itemized receipt. - 3.
+Actual travel expenses of persons, other than County employees, who are called upon to contribute time and services as consultants, advisers or volunteers, must be authorized by the appropriate department head and/or designee.
 Documentation must be furnished as required by these regulations.
-Complete explanation and justification must be shown on the vouchers.
-This type of expense should be submitted on the Expense Voucher. - 4.
-Authority for Travel: All travel other than normally assigned in-County travel and travel of less than one day (not overnight), shall be duly authorized and approved by the department head.
+The voucher must include an explanation/justification for the expense incurred by the consultant, advisor, or volunteer. - 4.
+Authority for Travel: All travel other than normally assigned in-County travel and travel of less than one day (not overnight), shall be duly authorized and approved by the department head and/or designee.
 Sufficient budgeted funds must be available for such travel except that the Board of Commissioners may authorize travel and provide non-budgeted funds upon special request. - 5.
 Advances for Travel: Normally, all travelers on official business for the County are expected to provide themselves with funds to cover their expenses.
 (Reimbursements will be processed in weekly check runs). - a.
-The county will pay direct the following expenses: - 1).
+The County will pay direct the following expenses: - 1).
 Registration costs for conferences and seminars. - 2).
 Public transportation costs (i.e., air, boat, bus or rail). - 3).
 Lodging charges. - b.
 In unusual cases, an actual advance can be requested.
 The advance will be determined by using the per diem guidelines established in this policy and the following are met: